A vivid account of German-occupied Europe during World War II that reveals civilians’ struggle to understand the terrifying chaos of war

-In An Iron Wind, historian Peter Fritzsche draws on diaries, letters, and other first-person accounts to show how civilians in occupied Europe struggled to understand this terrifying chaos.
+In An Iron Wind, prize-winning historian Peter Fritzsche draws diaries, letters, and other first-person accounts to show how civilians in occupied Europe tried to make sense of World War II.
 As the Third Reich targeted Europe’s Jews for deportation and death, confusion and mistrust reigned.
 What were Hitler’s aims?
 Did Germany’s rapid early victories mark the start of an enduring new era?
 Was collaboration or resistance the wisest response to occupation?
 How far should solidarity and empathy extend?
 And where was God?
-People tried desperately to make sense of the horrors around them, but the stories they told themselves often justified a selfish indifference to their neighbors’ fates.
+People desperately tried to understand the horrors around them, but the stories they told themselves often justified a selfish indifference to their neighbors’ fates.

-Piecing together the broken words of World War II’s witnesses and victims, Fritzsche offers a haunting picture of the most violent conflict in modern history.
+Piecing together the broken words of the war’s witnesses and victims, Fritzsche offers a haunting picture of the most violent conflict in modern history.

 Get recommended reads, deals, and more from Basic Books